abai2001/abai.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
 I'm Andy and I work at the U.S. Department of Justice, Antitrust Division.
-Before working at the Antitrust Division, I worked in management consulting and economic consulting.
+Before working at the Antitrust Division, I interned in management consulting and economic consulting.
 I graduated from Northwestern with a double major in Economics and Mathematics.

-In my free time, I like to read academic papers (mostly behavioral economics and antitrust law/economics) and teaching myself new things, I'm currently learning Networks through Professor Jon Kleinberg's lecture notes and (re)learning Probability Theory because, as it turns out, it's a really useful thing to know.
-As such, I figured it would be fun to create a website that catalogues all of my learnings.
+In my free time, I like to read academic papers (mostly behavioral economics and antitrust law/economics), teach myself new things, and running long distances (the goal is sub 2:55).
+I'm currently learning Networks through Professors David Easley and Jon Kleinberg's textbook and (re)learning Probability Theory because, as it turns out, it's a really useful thing to know.

+I decided to create this website because (1) I want to blog my thoughts on the papers that I've read and (2) post my notes for the subjects that I've taught myself.
+If you've stumbled upon my page, then I hope you can learn a thing or two.
+And if not, thanks for visiting!